camptocamp/c2cwsgiutils/README.md

 ## SQL profiler

-The SQL profiler must be configured with the `SQL_PROFILER_ENABLED` environment variable.
+The SQL profiler must be configured with the `C2C_SQL_PROFILER_ENABLED` environment variable.
 That enables a view to query the status of the profiler (`{C2C_BASE_PATH}/sql_profiler?secret={C2C_SECRET}`) or to enable/disable it (`{C2C_BASE_PATH}/sql_profiler?secret={C2C_SECRET}&enable={1|0}`).